Overview

 Date Range facet compare type Intersect

-If you use two data sources, it is recommended to set this setting to “Start + End Dates”.
+Note: if you use a second data source, it is recommended to set this setting to “Start + End Dates”.
 If you choose “Start Date” or “End Date”, only that date is compared.
 If you choose “Exact Date”, the comparison will use that date for both the upper and the lower limit of the user range.

 • d – day (2 digits)